Jordan Mailata: Philadelphia Eagles

-On 31 August 2021, Eagles head coach Nick Sirianni named Mailata the starter at left tackle for the 2021 NFL season.
-On 11 September 2021, Mailata signed a four-year, USD$64 million contract including $40.85 million guaranteed.
+On 31 August 2021, Eagles' head coach Nick Sirianni named Mailata the starting left tackle for the 2021 NFL season.
+On 11 September, Mailata signed a four-year, USD$64 million contract including $40.85 million guaranteed.

-On 21 December 2022, Mailata was named an NFC Pro Bowl alternate.
-Mailata helped the Eagles reach Super Bowl LVII where they lost to the Kansas City Chiefs 38-35.
+Mailata helped the Eagles reach Super Bowl LVII where they lost to the Kansas City Chiefs 38–35.

 His success has seen him frequently described by the media as a human "wrecking ball".

+On 4 April 2024, Mailata signed a three-year, $66 million extension that includes $48 million guaranteed and a $20 million signing bonus.
+His contract extension will keep him with the team through the 2028 season.
+His new extension put him behind only Laremy Tunsil, Trent Williams and Andrew Thomas amongst the NFL’s highest-paid offensive tackles.
+After helping the Eagles to a second seed playoff position in the NFC, Mailata was named in the 2024 All Pro Second Team.

+Mailata and the Eagles returned to the Super Bowl at the end of the 2024 season, defeating the Kansas City Chiefs, 40–22, to win Super Bowl LIX.
+As a result, Mailata became the second Australian player to win the Super Bowl, 11 years after Jesse Williams won Super Bowl XLVIII with the Seattle Seahawks in 2014.
+However, Mailata is the first Australian Super Bowl champion to start and play in a Super Bowl game, as Williams was on injured reserve.

 Music

 Since joining the Eagles, Mailata has been noted for his singing ability.

 In 2022, Mailata competed in season 7 of The Masked Singer as "Thingamabob" of Team Cuddly.
 He was eliminated alongside Jorge Garcia as "Cyclops" of Team Bad.

-During the 2022 offseason, he recorded a Christmas album titled A Philly Special Christmas along with teammates Jason Kelce, Lane Johnson, and former Eagles linebacker Connor Barwin.
+During the 2022 offseason, he formed the vocal group The Philly Specials along with teammates Jason Kelce and Lane Johnson and recorded a Christmas album titled A Philly Special Christmas.
+The sequel, A Philly Special Christmas Special, was released in December 2023.
+Their third and final album, A Philly Special Christmas Party, was released on 22 November 2024.